What to watch out for when buying CBD oil?

 Cannabinoid content in the final product

-The percentage of CBD, together with the volume of the product packaging, forms the absolute amount of CBD in the product.
+The percentage of CBD, together with the volume of the product packaging, determines the absolute amount of CBD in the product.

 Certification

-As mentioned in our blog post "Arge Canna," the certification of products can provide information regarding quality.
+As already mentioned in our blog post "Arge Canna," product certification can provide information regarding quality.

 There are many ways to extract cannabinoids from industrial hemp.
 In addition to alcohol extraction, most CBD producers rely on extraction using liquid CO2.